drieslab/tilework/README.md

 1. Memory Management: Use appropriate tile sizes to balance memory usage and processing efficiency
 2. Pad Planning: Consider padding requirements for spatial operations to avoid edge effects
-3. Parallel Strategy: Choose between parallelizing across groups vs. within groups based on your workflow
+3. Parallel Strategy: Choose between parallelizing across groups vs. within groups based on your workflow — see the [decision table](https://drieslab.github.io/tilework/articles/tile-orchestration.html#choosing-between-them) in the orchestration vignette
 4. Metadata Usage: Leverage metadata for complex processing logic and file organization
 5. Iterator Patterns: Use stateful iterators for streaming large datasets that don't fit in memory